sandcore/frequatuner/README.md

 * Convert audio signal to frequencies with magnitudes, and display them in an animated graphical equalizer
 * Detect the pitch of the audio signal and display a tuner (goal note, adjacent notes and distance to goal note, basically)

-The processing mode can be switched by pressing a button.
+The processing mode can be switched by pressing the on-board boot button.
+In equalizer mode the displayed frequency ranges dynamically adapt to the input signal's range.

 ---